hgkamath/createvmdk/README.md

 ```

 ## Disclaimer
-- use at your own peril
+- Use at your own peril
 - There may be bugs
-- author not responsible for any damages
+- Noone is responsible for any damages

 ## Contribute bug fixes and feature additions
 Contributed patches as long as they improve the tool preserving the functionality are welcome